ilucaviviana/Iluca_Viviana_Aplicatie_Practica_AIA_Licenta/README.md

 # Ilucă_Viviana_Aplicatie_Practica_AIA_Licenta

-A payment application for the expenses of a building create with Angular, .NET Core and SQL.
+A payment application for the expenses of a building, created with Angular, .NET Core and SQL.

 Installation Guid: Clone the repository on your own computer.